 You would have to be very brave indeed to do what Malala Yousafzai did.

 Although threatened with violence by the Taliban if she disobeyed their order to give up her education and stay indoors, she defied them and stood up for what she believed in.
 This led to them retaliating by attempting to kill her.
 Fortunately they bungled the job, although she and another girl sitting next to her were seriously injured.
-They are still threatening to kill her and she has to be guarded, even in hospital in Birmingham.
+They were still threatening to kill her and she had to be guarded, even in hospital in Birmingham.

 The paradox is that, far from silencing Malala, her voice has gained world-wide attention, and, already famous in Pakistan because of her stand against the Taliban, she has became famous throughout the world, with millions of well-wishers who have sent cards, letters, presents and donations, Whole classes of school children have written to her, and she is held up as an example and role model.